kasworld/sdlclient/README.md

 # sdlclient

-sdlgui tcpclient example for golang
+TCP server and sdlgui client example for golang

 client clock goes by server time